barbaraaboagye/My-MachineLearning-Journey/Projects/Scholarship recommender system/Readme.md

-# Scholarship Recommender and Database Cleaning
+# Scholarship Database Cleaning and Scholarship Recommender System

-This repository contains two Python scripts for working with scholarship data: one for recommending scholarships based on a user's area of specialization and the other for cleaning and transforming a scholarship database.
+This repository contains two Python scripts for working with scholarship data: one for cleaning and transforming a scholarship database() and the other for recommending scholarships() based on a user's area of specialization.
 Below are details on how to use each script.

-### Scholarship Database Cleaning
+### 1. Scholarship Database Cleaning

 ### Introduction
 The Scholarship Database Cleaning script cleans and transforms a scholarship database from a CSV file named "scholarshipdatabase.csv."
 It handles missing data and restructures the dataset for analysis.